 ”I am not a doctor, but I play one on TV” Robert Young (Dr.Welby, M.D)

 Maybe you remember the television commercial from the 1970s.
-Back then physicians and lawyers were not allowed to advertise on TV.
+Back then physicians and lawyers were not allowed to appear in TV advertisements.
 In order to capitalize on the authority strategy, an aspirin company used Robert Young, who played Dr. Welby, M.D., to back their product.
 The illusion of authority continues to be used to persuade.
 For example, Robert Jarvik was the creator of the Jarvik-7 artificial heart.
-A recent advertisement for Lipator makes it appear as if Jarvik is a medical doctor.
-The illusion of authority created a controversy and Pilzer pulled the ad because Jarvik is not licensed to practice medicine.
+An ad campaign for Lipitor featuring Jarvik created controversy because, although he has a medical degree, he didn’t have a license to practice medicine.
+The illusion of authority created a controversy and Pfizer pulled the ad.

 Authority persuasion is when someone with valued expertise tells us that a product is good.
 Having an independent scientist validate product health benefits or testing a product’s safety or superiority can also provide authority.
 One can see these techniques used in direct selling companies.
 USANA is founded on the expertise of Dr. Myron Wentz.
 Check out Immunotech webpages and you will see a list of studies to support the use of their products.
 4Life is also based on “scientific discovery.”

 Having authority backing is often used to create distinction in the market.
 Many times direct sales companies bring new products to the market place.
 However, once established through direct selling, the “Marts” of the world quickly copy and sell the product at a cheaper price.
 Using authorities to demonstrate why someone would want to pay more for what appears to be the same product is one way to counter the mass production of a product.